nbogie/p5-beyond-the-web-editor-neill/docs/starter-projects.md

 First of all, if you're here from a random search, there are almost certainly better starter projects out there.

-This is a mix of my old and new starter projects, some of which are under construction.
+This is a list mostly for myself, of my old and new starter projects, some of which are under construction.

 Some of the old ones are only listed here as a convenient reference for me, in case I left some useful wisdom in there for my students or for my future self ;)

 ## JavaScript Projects